AnarvaKamdar1/SciVerify-Scientific-Claim-Verification-using-RAG/README.md

 ## References

-The model weights after training will be available at https://huggingface.co/Anarva/SciVerify_Model_Files .
+The model weights after training will be available [here](https://huggingface.co/Anarva/SciVerify_Model_Files).

-The dataset was downloaded from https://github.com/allenai/scifact .
+The dataset was downloaded from [here](https://github.com/allenai/scifact).

 The methods and techniques are discussed in [methodology](methodology.md)